kartof0nix/pipr-qwest/README.md

 Simple modding is supported via adding files to the 'mod' folder.
 Currently it is impossible to overrite the behaviour of the game, but you may add your own:

 ### GameEvents and GameEventTUI - [documentation](/doc/events/game.md)
 You can achieve this by inhereting from the GameEvent and GameEvent TUI classes.
-The newly defined Events should become available in the level.json file
+The newly defined Events should become available in the level.json file.
+See the mod/example.py file.

 ### Act upon game events
 By registering a listener to the [event queue](/doc/common/event_queue.md) you can act upon various events in the game.
 The newly launched functions are asynchronous, so you may use this to 'launch' your modpack to add new functionality.